ideaconsult/apps-ambit/ambit-json-docs/substance_property.md

 The substance properties are generated from the study records by using the following entries:

 * Protocol category :  Feature.sameAs  (http://www.opentox.org/echaEndpoints.owl#CATEGORY)
-* Protocol guidance : Feature.source.URI (if URI it is taken as it is, if string is converted to URI using the {base_uri}/dataset/+URLENCODED(String) .
+* Protocol guidance : Feature.source.URI (if the content is an URI, it is taken as it is, if the content is a string, it is converted to URI using the {base_uri}/dataset/URLENCODED(String) .
 * Effect endpoint : Feature.title
 * Effect units : Feature.units
 * Effect conditions : part of the SHA2 hash